pytask-dev/pytask/docs/source/how_to_guides/provisional_nodes_and_task_generators.md

     The generated tasks need to be decorated with `@task` to be collected.

 Task generators are only used to define other tasks.
-Their return values are ignored.
+Their ordinary return values are ignored.
 Task generators cannot define products with a `produces` function argument or a return annotation.